-Specialty credentials include the Registry Diversity Credential, Registry Inclusion Credential, Credential, Registry Nature-Based Early Childhood Education Credential and Registry Supporting Dual Language Learners Credential.
+Specialty credentials include the Registry Diversity Credential, Registry Inclusion Credential, Registry Nature-Based Early Childhood Education Credential and Registry Supporting Dual Language Learners Credential.
 Each of these credentials provide practical knowledge and job specific skills to work with diverse learners and in unique environments.

 The Diversity Credential is designed for anyone working in or touching the field of early care and education to take a deeper dive into what it means to work with children and families in a diverse society.

 Those who complete the Diversity Credential will learn and explore more about themselves, colleagues, children, families, parents, and caregivers in the broad context of topics related to diversity and culture.
 Develop an understanding of difference in family structures and dynamics, while allowing space to practice “Constructive Uncertainty” and or recognize their own bias against some (i.e., children with same sex parents).
 Identify and gather resources available to them and make an honest effort to work collaboratively with others in and outside their respective fields with others in support of children.
 Apply the Social Justice Standards and Wisconsin Early Model Standards when planning learning experiences and fostering a socially just learning environment for children.

 The Diversity Credential consists of a four-course series for a total of 12-credits:

 Course One: Building a Foundation for Understanding Diversity

 In this course, students will explore the historical context of racism and discrimination, reflect deeply on their own identity, culture, intersectionality and biases, and begin to consider steps they can take toward growth.